-BIO 110 - Principles of Biology 3-3-0-0-4 Prerequisites: None; Corequisites: None

-This course provides a survey of fundamental biological principles for non-science majors.
-Emphasis is placed on basic chemistry, cell biology, metabolism, genetics, evolution, ecology, diversity, and other related topics.
+BIO 110 - Principles of Biology 3-3-0-0-4 Prerequisites: None; Corequisites: None biology, metabolism, genetics, evolution, ecology, diversity, and other related topics.
 Upon completion, students should be able to demonstrate increased knowledge and better understanding of biology as it applies to everyday life.
 This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement for the AA& AS degrees.
 This is a Universal General Education Transfer Component (UGETC) course in Natural Sciences for the AA & AS degrees.